Powered by Flyland Powered by Flyland

 Signs of Cocaine Abuse can include:

-- Wearing covers and layers of clothing despite the temperature and season to cover injections of cocaine.
+• Wearing extra layers of clothing despite the temperature or season to cover injection marks

-- Lost or missing money, always a need to borrow money, financial concerns.
+• Lost or missing money, frequent need to borrow money, or ongoing financial concerns

-- Mood changes, quickly going from fatigue to alertness and energy, with hostility, aggression, and irritability surfacing if they are experiencing withdrawal.
+• Mood changes, such as quickly shifting from fatigue to alertness and energy, with hostility, aggression, or irritability surfacing during withdrawal

-- Isolating from loved ones or friends; spending time with new friends who share or embrace their cocaine addiction.
+• Isolating from loved ones or friends; spending time with new friends who share or encourage cocaine use

-- Continuing to use cocaine even when it is causing financial problems, legal issues, and loss of relationships.
+• Continuing to use cocaine even when it causes financial problems, legal issues, or loss of relationships

-If you are experiencing Cocaine abuse symptoms, we are here to help you reclaim your life.
-Contact us for Cocaine addiction intervention 24/7 at 1-888-307-1527
+If you are experiencing symptoms of cocaine abuse, we are here to help you reclaim your life.
+Contact us for cocaine addiction intervention 24/7 at

 1-888-307-1527

-Everybody reacts to medical detox differently.
-The timeline will vary depending on several factors, such as the length of time cocaine has been abused and the frequency of abuse.
-It can take a week for detoxing for some people and up to three weeks for others.
-The medical detox process should begin 8 to 12 hours after you’ve taken your last use of cocaine.
+Everyone reacts to medical detox differently.
+The timeline will vary depending on several factors, such as the length of time cocaine has been abused and the frequency of use.
+For some people, detox can take about a week, while for others, it may take up to three weeks.
+The medical detox process should begin 8 to 12 hours after your last use of cocaine.

 1-888-307-1527

 The first withdrawal symptom you will most likely experience is fatigue.
 During the cocaine detox process, you may feel exhausted and extremely lethargic.
-You might also start sweating and become agitated too.
+You might also start sweating and become agitated.

-It is typical to experience nausea, sleep deprivation, difficulty focusing, some motor control issues, problems with breathing and blood pressure within the next few days.
-Tremors, hallucinations, and convulsions can happen.
-It is important to remember the better life that awaits and not give up.
+It is common to experience nausea, sleep deprivation, difficulty focusing, some motor control issues, and problems with breathing and blood pressure within the next few days.
+Tremors, hallucinations, and convulsions can also occur.
+It is important to remember the better life that awaits you and not give up.
 You should start feeling better soon.
-Daylight Recovery Center supports each patient through the withdrawal process and keep you as safe and comfortable as possible.
+Daylight Recovery Center supports each patient through the withdrawal process and keeps you as safe and comfortable as possible.

 1-888-307-1527